USFAkbari/HaesterCalculator-Purchase-Feasibility-Checker/ReadMe.md

-# Crypto Purchase Feasibility Checker
+# HaesterCalculator Purchase Feasibility Checker

 ## Description

-The Crypto Purchase Feasibility Checker is a simple script written in JavaScript that calculates whether a user can afford to buy a certain amount of Hamerser Miner based on the total added coins, mining rate, and total cost.
+The HaesterCalculator Purchase Feasibility Checker is a simple script written in JavaScript that calculates whether a user can afford to buy a certain amount of Hamerser Miner based on the total added coins, mining rate, and total cost.

 ## Installation

 1. Clone the repository to your local machine.
 2. Ensure you have Node.js installed.
 3. Open the project directory in your terminal.
-4. Run the script by executing `node filename.js`, where `filename.js` is the name of your JavaScript file.
+4. Run the script by executing `node HaesterCalculator.js`, where `HaesterCalculator.js` is the name of your JavaScript file.

 ## Usage